HL7/fhir-saner/input/pagecontent/measure_group_covid19_patients.md

 This expression returns one of four values: 'InpVentilated', 'OFVentilated', 'InpNotVentilated', 'OFNotVentilated').
 It first determines whether the patient has been ventilated by comparing patients using a ventilator with the subject of this encounter.
-%PatientsOnVent is computed as shown in a [later group](measure_group_ventilators.html).
+`%NumVentUse` is computed as shown in the [ventilators measure group](measure_group_ventilators.html).

 While patients on a ventilator is calculated "later" in the measure, the strata for this group cannot be computed until that computation is finished.
-Assuming that computation has completed, the next step is to compare the type location where the encounter has occured with a value set describing inpatient encounter locations.
+Once that computation has completed, the next step is to compare the type location where the encounter has occured with a value set describing inpatient encounter locations.
 If that matches, the patient is considered to be in a normal inpatient location (including the ICU), and if not, an overflow location (such as an ED or other location).